helixcn/herblabel/README.md

 ## Welcome to the Homepage of R Package herblabel

-herblabel is an R package, to install it, please use the following command in R:
+To install herblabel, please enter:

 `library(devtools)`

 `install_github("helixcn/herblabel")`

+in R console.

-If you haven't had devtools installed, please install it by typing `"install.packages("devtools")"` in R console.
+If you haven't had devtools installed, please install it by typing

+`"install.packages("devtools")"`

+in R console.

-Please feel free to send an email to the package maintainer **Dr. Jinlong Zhang** if you have any question or comments about this package.
+if you have any comments, please feel free to send an email to the package maintainer **Jinlong Zhang** <jinlongzhang01@gmail.com> .